minhmamanh1992/Group-6-Assignment-2/README.md

 The target variable, Life expectancy, had 10 missing values.

 Action: These rows were dropped from the dataset.
 Imputing the target variable would introduce bias, and the model should only be trained and evaluated on real, observed data.
+## 6. Model training
+## 7. Analysis
+Cross-Analysis of Coefficients Between the Regressions

+Examining the top five coefficients from both models, Ridge Regression reduces the magnitudes of under-five deaths and infant deaths.
+This shrinkage is caused by Ridge’s penalty function, which regularizes extreme coefficients to account for multicollinearity and improves balance across predictors.
+Ridge therefore distributes predictive influence more evenly and produces more stable coefficient estimates.

+In the Ridge model, the top five predictive factors are under-five deaths, infant deaths, HIV/AIDS, Year, and Schooling.
+The strong negative relationship of under-five and infant deaths (−5.15 and +4.92) shows that child mortality substantially reduces life expectancy.
+The negative coefficient for HIV/AIDS (−1.76) indicates that increased prevalence leads to shorter lifespans, especially in regions with limited access to treatment.
+The Year coefficient (+1.25) captures a consistent upward trend in life expectancy over time, while Schooling (+0.44) reflects the positive effect of education on health and longevity.

+⸻

+Conclusion

+To increase life expectancy, there must be a strong focus on reducing infant and child mortality, mitigating life-threatening diseases such as HIV/AIDS, and improving education.
+HIV/AIDS remains a major cause of premature death, particularly in countries lacking adequate healthcare infrastructure.
+Education equips individuals to make informed health decisions and maintain better personal wellbeing.
+The common thread among these factors is the need to strengthen healthcare functionality and accessibility, improving both the quality of life and the overall longevity of populations.